jnbolsen/homepage-scripts/README.md

 # HOMEPAGE-SCRIPTS
-These are scripts to install and update homepage.
+These are scripts to install and update [Homepage](https://gethomepage.dev/installation/).
 They are similar to [ttek's homepage lxc scripts](https://community-scripts.github.io/ProxmoxVE/scripts?id=homepage), but used within a server instead of proxmox and tailored for my personal use.

 ## Requirements
 The following packages are installed: